Leandr0Duar7e/AlzheimerComplexDataProject/README.md

    ```

 # AlzheimerComplexDataProject
-Developed as a University assignment for the course Complex Data in Health in UPM
+Developed as a University assignment for the course Complex Data in Health at UPM

+## How to run the analysis notebooks and view materials
+- Notebooks: You can run the notebook located at
+  - `FinalProject/scripts/
+- Documentation: You can read the project report in
+  `FinalProject/CDE_Studying_a_Disease.pdf` with any PDF viewer.